Atri

-The fifth Mandala (Book 5) of the Rigveda is called the Atri Mandala in his honour, and the eighty seven hymns in it are attributed to him and his descendants.
+The fifth Mandala (Book 5) of the Rigveda is called the Atri Mandala in his honour, and the eighty seven shlokas in it are attributed to him and his descendants.

 Atri is also mentioned in the Puranas and the Hindu epics of the Ramayana and the Mahabharata.

 Legend

+Atri is one of the seven great rishis (saptarshi) of the current Vaivasvata manvantara, along with Agastya, Bhardwaja, Gautama, Jamadagni, Vashistha, and Vishvamitra.
+Atri is a mānasputra, one who is born from the mind of Brahma.
+The Brihadaranyaka Upanishad elaborates that each of the satparshis symbolize one sense or organ of Brahma.
+As such, Atri symbolizes the tongue, which emphasizes his wisdom and knowledge of the Vedas.

-Atri is one of the seven great Rishi or Saptarshi along with Marichi, Angiras, Pulaha, Kratu, Pulastya and Vashistha.
-According to the legends of the Vedic era, sage Atri was married to Anasuya Devi.
-They had three sons, Dattatreya, Durvasa and Chandra.
-As per divine account, he is the last among the seven saptharishis and is believed to have originated from the tongue.
-The wife of Atri was Anasuya, who is considered one of the seven female pativratas.
-When instructed by divine voice to do penance, Atri readily agreed and did severe penance.
-Pleased by his devotion and prayers, the Hindu trinity, namely, Brahma, Vishnu and Shiva appeared before him and offered him boons.
-He sought all the three to be born to him.
-Another version of the legend states that Anasuya, by the powers of her chastity, rescued the three gods and in return, they were born as children to her.
-Brahma was born to her as Chandra, Vishnu as Dattatreya and Shiva in some part as Durvasa.
-The mention about Atri is found in various scriptures, with the notable being in Rig Veda.
-He is also associated with various ages, the notable being in Treta Yuga during Ramayana, when he and Anasuya advised Rama and his wife Sita.
-The pair is also attributed to bringing river Ganga down to earth, the mention of which is found in Shiva Purana.
+According to legends of the Vedic era, Atri was married to Anasuya Devi, who is considered to be one of the seven female pativratas.
+They had three sons: Dattatreya, Durvasa, and Chandra.
+According to the Bhagavada Purana, when instructed by Brahma to contribute to the world's creation, Atri, along with Anusuya, performed severe austerities (tapas) on the Riksha mountain range.
+Pleased by their devotion and prayers, the Hindu trinity (Brahma, Vishnu, and Shiva) appeared before the couple and offered them boons.
+Atri prayed to all three to be born to them.
+Chandra was born as an ansha (part) of Brahma, Dattatreya was born as an ansha of Vishnu, and Durvasa was born as an ansha of Shiva.
+Another version of the legend states that Anasuya, by the powers of her chastity, rescued the three gods, and in return, they were born to her as children.

+Atri is mentioned in various scriptures, the Rig Veda being the most notable.
+He is also associated with various ages, such as the Treta Yuga during the Ramayana, when he and Anasuya advised Rama and his wife Sita.
+The pair is also attributed to bringing river Ganga down to earth, as mentioned in the Shiva Purana.

-He is said to be a resident of the south in Valmiki Ramayana.
-The same is supported by Puranic tradition.
+He is said to have been a resident of the south, according to the Valmiki Ramayana.
+Puranic tradition supports this as well.

 Seer of Rig Veda

 He is the seer of the fifth Mandala (Book 5) of the Rigveda.
 Atri had many sons and disciples who have also contributed in the compilation of the Rig Veda and other Vedic texts.
-Mandala 5 comprises 87 hymns, mainly to Agni and Indra, but also to the Visvedevas ("all the gods'), the Maruts, the twin-deity Mitra-Varuna and the Asvins.
-Two hymns each are dedicated to Ushas (the dawn) and to Savitr.
-Most hymns in this book are attributed to the Atri clan composers, called the Atreyas.
+Mandala 5 comprises 87 shlokas, mainly to Agni and Indra, but also to the Visvedevas ("all the gods'), the Maruts, the twin-deity Mitra-Varuna and the Asvins.
+Two shlokas each are dedicated to Ushas (the dawn) and to Savitr.
+Most shlokas in this book are attributed to the Atri clan composers, called the Atreyas.